tanerizawa/DEAR_FLUTTER/README.md

 ### App Usage

 Long‑press any message in the conversation to enter selection mode.
 A delete icon will appear in the top bar so you can remove the selected messages, similar to how WhatsApp handles chat message deletion.
-The home screen now automatically shows a recommended song based on your latest journals.
+The home screen now automatically shows the latest track provided by the backend.

 ### Authentication workflow